Cefigueredo/cpp-assessment/README.md

 ./build.sh
 ```

 8. Run the project with a file in XML or JSON format and an output file in txt.
-You can use the next files:
+You can use the next command to run the project with the employees.xml file in the data/ folder and output.txt file in the root folder:
 ```bash
 ./run.sh data/employees.xml output.txt
 ```